-Roythornes Solicitors is one of the UK’s leading agri-food firms, with extensive experience in other sectors including private client, energy and commercial property.
+Roythornes Solicitors is one of the UK’s leading agri-food firms, with extensive experience in other sectors including private client, energy, and commercial property.

-Planning: a rapidly expanding planning team advises landowners and developers on complex schemes including highways and infrastructure, land promotion, appeals, and large-scale mixed-use schemes.
+Planning: A rapidly expanding planning team advises landowners and developers on complex schemes including highways and infrastructure, land promotion, appeals, and large-scale mixed-use schemes.

-Debt recovery: the busy debt team handles debt recovery for many large clients, including high-street names.
+Debt recovery: The busy debt team handles debt recovery for many large clients, including high-street names.
 Significant investment in systems means clients now instruct Roythornes online and have 24/7 access to the current position on their matters.

-Other offices: Nottingham, Peterborough, Alconbury.
+Other offices: Nottingham, Birmingham, Peterborough, Alconbury.